zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 ### The Prize Pool

-On every market, outcome tokens may be minted in _full sets_ by users while the market is open (exactly one of each outcome token from the market) at the exact price of 1 ZTG (plus transaction fee).
+On every market, outcome tokens may be minted in _complete sets_ by users while the market is open (exactly one of each outcome token from the market) at the exact price of 1 ZTG (plus transaction fee).
 The ZTG paid for the mint is placed in the market's _prize pool_. _All outcome tokens are created by minting them in this fashion._ Full sets may also be destroyed.
-For every full set destroyed the user receives 1 ZTG back from the prize pool.
+For every complete set destroyed the user receives 1 ZTG back from the prize pool.

-When a market is created, the prize pool is empty, and the balance of the prize pool cannot be changed except by minting and burning full sets.
-These rules guarantee the prize pool contains exactly 1 ZTG for every full set of outcome tokens in circulation.
+When a market is created, the prize pool is empty, and the balance of the prize pool cannot be changed except by minting and burning complete sets.
+These rules guarantee the prize pool contains exactly 1 ZTG for every complete set of outcome tokens in circulation.
 This was, the winning outcome token is backed 1:1 in ZTG.

 The prize pool should not be confused with the market's liquidity pool, which is described further below.

 For example, Alice has 3.7 ZTG in her wallet.
-She mints 3.5 full sets for the James Webb Space Telescope market, pays 3.5 ZTG (which goes into the prize pool of the JWST market) plus transaction fees, and receives 3.5 JWSTYES and 3.5 JWSTNO.
+She mints 3.5 complete sets for the James Webb Space Telescope market, pays 3.5 ZTG (which goes into the prize pool of the JWST market) plus transaction fees, and receives 3.5 JWSTYES and 3.5 JWSTNO.

 Bob, on the other hand, has 2.1 JWSTYES and 3.4 JWSTNO tokens.
-He decides to destroy 2.1 full sets (leaving him with only 1.3 JWSTNO) and receive 2.1 ZTG back from the prize pool.
-Note that Bob could not have destroyed any more full sets, as he owns no more JWSTYES.
+He decides to destroy 2.1 complete sets (leaving him with only 1.3 JWSTNO) and receive 2.1 ZTG back from the prize pool.
+Note that Bob could not have destroyed any more complete sets, as he owns no more JWSTYES.

 ### The Liquidity Pool